Cayley graph

-In mathematics, a Cayley graph, also known as a Cayley color graph, Cayley diagram, group diagram, or color group is a graph that encodes the abstract structure of a group.
+In mathematics, a Cayley graph, also known as a Cayley color graph, Cayley diagram, group diagram, or color group, is a graph that encodes the abstract structure of a group.
 Its definition is suggested by Cayley's theorem (named after Arthur Cayley), and uses a specified set of generators for the group.
 It is a central tool in combinatorial and geometric group theory.
-The structure and symmetry of Cayley graphs makes them particularly good candidates for constructing families of expander graphs.
+The structure and symmetry of Cayley graphs make them particularly good candidates for constructing expander graphs.

 Definition

 Let $G$ be a group and $S$ be a generating set of $G$.
 The Cayley graph $\Gamma = \Gamma(G,S)$ is an edge-colored directed graph constructed as follows: